Updated: 1 May 2025

 230 400 divided by 114.57 equals 2011.
 Therefore, to examine an A4 reproduction of #1 Clavius at a normal reading distance is equivalent to viewing it through a telescope with a magnification of 2011 times ( magnification = 2011x ).
 Such a view is what one would see through a spacecraft window if orbiting the Moon at an altitude of 200 kilometres.
 Those pictures requiring a larger field, such as maria or lengthy mountain ranges, have been taken with the 2x Powermate removed.
 Examples of this procedure are the two images of Mare Imbrium ( #12 ) and also one of the Montes Apenninus ( #15 ).
 This results in a field of view four times larger in area, but with a magnification of only 1005x, similar to orbiting the Moon at an altitude of 400 kilometres.

 The techniques outlined above enable very fine details on the Moon and planets to be detected in the final images.
-That of #1 Clavius in the First Series of this Archive contains hundreds of sub-kilometre craterlets.
+That of #1 Clavius contains hundreds of sub-kilometre craterlets.
 Ten of them are indicated by yellow lines in the enlargement immediately below.
 Some are tinier than 750 metres diameter, which is approaching the minimum size detectable from Earth with an aperture of 500 mm under optimum seeing conditions.

 Clavius (central section).